-The Company's restricted cash and cash equivalents were primarily invested in money market funds and 90-day or less commercial paper.
-The money market funds were valued at the closing price reported by the fund sponsor from an actively traded exchange and commercial paper was valued at cost plus the accretion of the discount on a yield to maturity basis, which approximated fair value.
-As of December 31, 2014, there were no significant concentrations of financial instruments in a single investee, industry or geographic location.
+The Company's restricted cash and cash equivalents are primarily invested in money market funds and 90-day or less commercial paper.
+The money market funds are valued at the closing price reported by the fund sponsor from an actively traded exchange and commercial paper is valued at cost plus the accretion of the discount on a yield to maturity basis, which approximates fair value.
+As of September 30, 2015 and December 31, 2014, there were no significant concentrations of financial instruments in a single investee, industry or geographic location.

 The interest rate derivative instruments are valued using a present value calculation based on an implied forward LIBOR curve (adjusted for Charter Operating's or counterparties' credit risk).
-The weighted average pay rate for the Company's currently effective interest rate derivative instruments was 1.61% and 1.87% at June 30, 2015 and December 31, 2014, respectively (exclusive of applicable spreads).
+The weighted average pay rate for the Company's currently effective interest rate derivative instruments was 1.61% and 1.87% at September 30, 2015 and December 31, 2014, respectively (exclusive of applicable spreads).